Mohaiminulislam1989/woocommerce-upcoming-product/readme.txt

 4. Upcoming product search option on shop page

 == Change log ==

+= 1.3 =
+* [new] Add Show / Hide option for available date both single and shop page
+* [new] Add Show / Hide option for price on single page
+* [new] Add Show / Hide option for "add to cart" button on single page
+* [tweak] Add option to hide title label
+* [fix] Some style issue and most of support issue fixed
+* [fix] Remove auto manage stock
+* [fix] Auto change "out of stock" text to "coming soon"
+* [tweak] Update donation link on readme.text

 = 1.2 =
 * [new] Add option to edit/remove 'Coming Soon' text under product price